collins-research/FuzzM/INSTALLING.md

 `docker-compose down`

-The resulting jar file is stored in `FuzzM/fuzzm/fuzzm/bin/fuzzm.jar`.
+### UNIX Docker Build Script

+`FuzzM/fuzzm/scipts/fuzzm-docker-build.sh`

+### UNIX Maven Build Script

+If Maven is installed, the following script can be used to build FuzzM:

+`FuzzM/fuzzm/scipts/fuzzm-mvn-build.sh`

-### Manual Invocation
+## Manual Invocation

 To invoke this file using java: